DaySmart/company-portal-netlify-cms/blog/content/blog/hello-world/goodbye-world.md

 <h2 id="introduction">Welcome!</h2>
 <p>
-&nbsp This DaySmart company portal is the central location for all information on how the company operates.
+&nbsp &nbsp &nbsp &nbsp &nbspThis DaySmart company portal is the central location for all information on how the company operates.
 Anyone who is apart of the company can edit a page on this site by making a{" "}
 <a